Missguided fashion retailer appoints administrator

 Last week, a report in the i newspaper said that three of Missguided's suppliers warned they were at risk of going under due to outstanding payments.

+The business was founded by Nitin Passi in 2009.
+It grew to become one of the UK's biggest online fashion players.
+But in the last few years, it has struggled to make a profit.
+Mr Passi stepped down as CEO in April.

-The brand has been facing increasing competition from rivals like Boohoo and Chinese firm Shein.
+Missguided has been facing increasing competition from rivals like Boohoo and Chinese firm Shein.

 But fashion business educator Maria Malone told BBC Radio 5 Live's Wake Up To Money there was also a shift away from throwaway fashion.